nicolasfara/conventional-commits/README.md

 }
 ```

-By default the first argument of the method `from` use the following shebang line: `#!/usr/bin/env bash`.
+By default, the first argument of the method `from` use the following shebang line: `#!/usr/bin/env bash`.
-That shebang line could be overwrite passing the desired one, for example:
+That shebang line could be overwritten passing the desired one, for example:

 ```kotlin
 conventionalCommits {